J0n4e/MMM-DHT22/README.md

 * humidityFontSize: set the size for the humidity icon
 * temperatureOffset: calibrate the temperature reading
 * humidityOffset: calibrate the humidity reading
+* temperatureUnit: channge the units Celsius of Fahrenheit

 Example Configuration
 Here's an example configuration for the MMM-DHT22 module: